 - As I Am Smoothing Gel

 - Camille Rose Naturals Curl Maker

 - Organic Root Stimulator (ORS) Lock and Twist Gel

 - Miss Jessie’s Jelly Soft Curls

-- Kinky Curly Curling Custard – while I love this gel, the film it leaves behind on my hair is too much and I always feel compelled to wash my hair after two days because I don’t like the way it feels.
+- Kinky Curly Curling Custard – while I love this gel, the film it leaves behind on my hair is too much and I always feel compelled to wash my hair after a few days because I don’t like the way it feels.

-I have arranged them in order of my favourites.
-Have you tried any of above?
+I have arranged them in order of my favorites.
+Have you tried any of the above?
 What’s your holy grail gel?

 This post contains affiliate links which means I will make a small commission if you purchase through those links.
 Read full disclosure HERE.